patik/within-viewport/README.md

 ## Browser Support

-- IE 7 and higher
+- IE 7(?) and higher
 - All the others except Opera Mini
     + Tested in the latest stable Chrome, Firefox, Safari, and IE
     + No "new" JavaScript or quirky techniques are employed so it should work in all other modern browsers not specifically mentioned above

 ## What's Next

-*Please note that the camel case `withinViewport` method name is deprecated.
-It will be removed in a future release.*
+*Please note that the camel case `withinViewport` method name is deprecated and is no longer supported as of version 2.0.0.*

 - Option to **fire events** when elements pass in and out of the viewport
 - Test against Firefox 3.6, Safari 5.0.1
-- ~~Support IE7~~

-No IE6 support is planned &mdash; if you'd like to add it, feel free to make a pull request.

 ## Credit